snonux/foo.zone/notes/a-monks-guide-to-happiness.md

-# Monk's Guide to Happiness
+# "A Monk's Guide to Happiness" book notes

 > Last updated 21.5.2023